Support Us!

 This program is intentionally designed to adapt to each student’s needs.
 Some students may need weeks while others need months.
 Students that elect to be a part of this program will have a timeline decided by the instructional team and guardians.
 Some of our educational partners follow a semester timeline, and our program will mirror that schedule for those specific students.

-About Way Coffee Company
+About Way Coffee Co

 • Special Education: LD (K-12)